-In Mexico, the annual holiday of Día de los Muertos (also known widely as Day of the Dead) is celebrated to honor the cycle of life and death.
-The festival rituals can be traced all the way back to the time of the Aztecs; in 2008, Día de los Muertos was even added to UNESCO’s list of Intangible Cultural Heritage as “a defining aspect of Mexican culture.”
+There’s more to Día de los Muertos than face paint and sugar skulls.
+In Mexico, the annual holiday of Día de los Muertos (Day of the Dead) is celebrated to honor the lives of ancestors and to acknowledge the ever-revolving cycle of life and death.
+It’s definitely not the “Mexican version of Halloween.”
+In 2008, the holiday was added to UNESCO’s list of Intangible Cultural Heritage as “a defining aspect of Mexican culture.”

 One of Mexico’s most famous Día de los Muertos celebrations takes place on the small island of Janitzio in Lake Pátzcuaro, located in the Mexican state of Michoacán (directly west of Mexico City and below the state of Jalisco).
 Every year on November 1, thousands of visitors gather in the local panteón (cemetery) to watch as the indigenous Purepecha people perform lively Día de los Muertos rituals late into the night.
 There are processions with music and folk dance performances, but the most impressive sight might be when local fishermen in rowboats illuminate the lake with torches.

-How to get there: The nearest airport is in the state capital, Morelia, which is about 90 minutes away from Pátzcuaro by taxi.
+The nearest airport is in the state capital, Morelia, which is about 90 minutes away from Pátzcuaro by taxi.
 You can also take a direct bus from Mexico City’s western bus terminal to Pátzcuaro.
 Once in Pátzcuaro, local boats depart frequently from the muelle (dock) for Janitzio.

-The southern Mexican state of Oaxaca is known for its regional cuisine, mezcal distilleries, traditional artisans, and generally well-preserved culture.
-During Día de los Muertos, colorful celebrations take place in Oaxaca City as well as in smaller villages across the region.
-From October 31 through November 2, the largest graveyard in Oaxaca City, Panteón de San Miguel, is decorated with pan de muerto (sweet bread), marigold flowers, candles, and other offerings.
+The southern Mexican state of Oaxaca is known for its mezcal distilleries, traditional artisans, and generally well-preserved culture.
+During Día de los Muertos, colorful celebrations occur in Oaxaca City as well as in smaller villages across the region.
+From October 31 through November 2, the largest graveyard in Oaxaca City, Panteón de San Miguel, is decorated with pan de muerto, marigold flowers, candles, and other offerings.

-How to get there: You can fly into the Oaxaca City Airport (OAX) from Mexico City (the flight is about one hour).
+You can fly into the Oaxaca City Airport (OAX) from Mexico City (the flight is about one hour).
 OAX also receives daily international flights from Houston and Los Angeles.
 Once in Oaxaca, taxis and buses between the city and smaller villages are plentiful.

-How to get there: The Mérida International Airport (MID) receives daily international flights from Houston, Miami, and Toronto.
+The Mérida International Airport (MID) receives daily international flights from Houston, Miami, and Toronto.
 You can also connect to Mérida from Mexico City on flights from Benito Juárez International Airport (MEX), which take approximately two hours.

-How to get there: Benito Juárez International Airport (MEX) connects 52 domestic and 50 international destinations spanning Latin America, North America, Europe, and Asia.
+Benito Juárez International Airport (MEX) connects 52 domestic and 50 international destinations spanning Latin America, North America, Europe, and Asia.
 Flights to the international airport are available via United Airlines, American Airlines, Delta Air Lines, Aéromexico, Volaris, Interjet, and more.